 What Are Face Filters?

 Face filters are augmented reality effects enabled with face recognition technology.
 It overlays 3D objects and animation on the face in real-time, so you can capture engaging videos and photos.
-Introduced by Snapchat back in 2015 as a fun way to dress up your selfie, today AR filters have become a meaningful communicational tool.
+Introduced by Snapchat filters back in 2015 as a fun way to dress up your selfie, today AR filters have become a meaningful communicational tool.

 Augmented reality lets users transform themselves into anyone or anything they please, turning selfies into a storytelling adventure.
 You can superimpose 3D objects onto the face or backgrounds, animate facial expressions, try on virtual products, add AR makeup, and much more.